 Though a much more minor example compared to all of the above, Kick-Heart seems to be getting plenty of attention ever since it was aired the same night as Evangelion 2.22.
 Not only was it aired a second time alongside King Star King and Korgoth of Barbaria as Fall Daylight Savings Time filler despite the rather mixed reception it received the first time around, but Toonami also aired an advertisement for the Blu-Ray release purchasable from Anime Jungle.

 We can now add Space Dandy to the list, if the weekly "Next episode" promos that Toonami makes are any indication.
 Justified, since this show is world-premiering in America, and how it performs could easily affect whether or not more simulcast dubs can happen in the future, as well as Toonami expanding beyond 11:30 PM.
+Then, when Attack on Titan was confirmed to take the 11:30 spot, it was moved to 12:30 for reruns, pushing back premiering programs in the process.

 Awesome, Dear Boy / Doing It for the Art: There's only six people manning the ship of the Toonami reboot.
 They've even admitted that they aren't getting paid for it.
 Any money that is budgeted to the block goes directly into production values and licensing new shows.
 This is obviously a work of love on the part of the crew.